Tym-Codes/junior-minister-reshuffle-base-rates/README.md

 # UK reshuffle junior-minister base-rate analysis

 This repo contains a reproducible analysis built from the Institute for Government Ministers Database public data.
+It was created by OpenAI's codex for the a personal opinion Substack analysis, but all mistakes are my own.

 Source data:
 - IfG Ministers Database public GitHub CSVs and SQLite database, downloaded to `work/`.